Retained Placenta Medical Negligence Compensation Guide – Placenta left in after birth negligence claims

 If you are experiencing these symptoms you may need to be checked by a medical professional to see if you have a missed retained placenta.
 If you are experiencing any unexpected symptoms following the delivery of your baby we do recommend that you consult an appropriate medical professional.

+How are the effects of placenta left in after birth negligence claims diagnosed?
 If the placenta is not delivered within certain timeframes, you could be diagnosed with having a retained placenta.
+Timeframes include:

-- If having natural (physiological) management of your third stage of labour – 1 hour.
+- Natural (physiological) management of your third stage of labour: 1 hour.

-- If you are having active management of your third stage of labour – 3 minutes.
+- Active management of your third stage of labour: 3 minutes.

 When delivered, your doctor or midwife can examine the placenta to check if it is intact.
 Your doctor should be able to determine if even a small portion of the placenta is missing from what has been delivered.
 Though this can sometimes be difficult to spot and could cause the person to experience negative symptoms.